-The management agreements with Concord, the manager of the Altoona, Pennsylvania Courtyard and the Washington, Pennsylvania SpringHill Suites, provide for base management fees equal to 4% of the managed hotel's gross room revenue.
+The management agreements with Concord, the manager of the Altoona, Pennsylvania Courtyard by Marriott and the Washington, Pennsylvania SpringHill Suites by Marriott hotels, provide for base management fees equal to 4% of the managed hotel's gross room revenue.
 The initial ten-year term of each management agreement expires on February 28, 2017 and will renew automatically for successive one-year terms unless terminated by the TRS lessee or the manager by written notice to the other party no later than 90 days prior to the then current term's expiration date.
 The management agreements may be terminated for cause, including the failure of the managed hotel operating performance to meet specified levels.
 If the Company were to terminate the management agreements during the first nine years of the term other than for breach or default by the manager, the Company would be responsible for paying termination fees to the manager.

-The Company assumed hotel management agreements in place at six hotels the Company acquired in 2010 - the Boston-Billerica Homewood Suites, Minneapolis-Bloomington Homewood Suites, Nashville-Brentwood Homewood Suites, Dallas Homewood Suites, Hartford-Farmington Homewood Suites and Orlando-Maitland Homewood Suites - all of which were managed by Promus Hotels, Inc., a subsidiary of Hilton Hotels Worldwide ("Hilton").
-During 2012, each of these management agreements was terminated and new management agreements were entered into with IHM, which is 90% owned by Mr. Fisher.
+In 2012, the Company assumed hotel management agreements in place at six hotels the Company acquired in 2010 - the Boston-Billerica Homewood Suites, Minneapolis-Bloomington Homewood Suites, Nashville-Brentwood Homewood Suites, Dallas Homewood Suites, Hartford-Farmington Homewood Suites and Orlando-Maitland Homewood Suites - all of which were managed by Promus Hotels, Inc., a subsidiary of Hilton Hotels Worldwide ("Hilton").
+During 2012, each of these management agreements was terminated and new management agreements were entered into with IHM.

-All of the remaining hotels are managed by IHM, which is 90% owned by Mr. Fisher.
+All of the remaining hotels are managed by IHM.
 The management agreements with IHM have an initial term of five years and may be renewed for two five-year periods at IHM's option by written notice to us no later than 90 days prior to the then current term's expiration date.
 The IHM management agreements provide for early termination at the Company's option upon sale of any IHM-managed hotel for no termination fee, with six months advance notice.
 The IHM management agreements may be terminated for cause, including the failure of the managed hotel to meet specified performance levels.
-Management agreements with IHM provide for a base management fee of 3% of the managed hotel's gross revenues for the Hampton Inn Houston, TX, Residence Inn Holtsville, NY, Residence Inn White Plains, NY, Residence Inn New Rochelle, NY, Homewood Suites Carlsbad, CA, Portland Hotel and Houston CY Hotel and 2.5% of the managed hotel's gross revenues for the Residence Inn Garden Grove, CA, Residence Inn San Diego, CA, Homewood Suites San Antonio, TX, Doubletree Suites Washington, DC and Residence Inn Tysons Corner, VA and 2% for the six hotels transitioned to IHM from Hilton.
-Management agreements with IHM also provide for accounting fees of \$1,000 per month per hotel, revenue management fees up to \$550 per month per hotel and, if certain financial thresholds are met or exceeded, an incentive management fee equal to 10% of the hotel's net operating income less fixed costs, base management fees and a specified return threshold.
+Management agreements with IHM provide for a base management fee of 3% of the managed hotel's gross revenues for the Hampton Inn Houston, TX, Residence Inn Holtsville, NY, Residence Inn White Plains, NY, Residence Inn New Rochelle, NY, Homewood Suites Carlsbad, CA, Portland Hotel, Houston CY Hotel and Pittsburgh Hotel and 2.5% of the managed hotel's gross revenues for the Residence Inn Garden Grove, CA, Residence Inn San Diego, CA, Homewood Suites San Antonio, TX, Washington Guest Suites, Washington, DC and Residence Inn Tysons Corner, VA and 2% for the six hotels transitioned to IHM from Hilton.
+Management agreements with IHM also provide for accounting fees up to \$1,500 per month per hotel, revenue management fees up to \$1,000 per month per hotel and, if certain financial thresholds are met or exceeded, an incentive management fee equal to 10% of the hotel's net operating income less fixed costs, base management fees and a specified return threshold.
 The incentive management fee is capped at 1% of gross hotel revenues for the applicable calculation.

-Management fees are recorded within hotel other operating expenses on the consolidated statements of operations and totaled approximately \$0.7 million and \$0.6 million, respectively, for the three months ended March 31, 2013 and 2012, respectively.
+Management fees totaled approximately \$0.8 million and \$0.7 million, respectively, for the three months ended June 30, 2013 and 2012, respectively and approximately \$1.5 million and \$1.3 million, respectively, for the six months ended June 30, 2013, and 2012.